loic-roux-404/apple-numbers-pull-crypto/README.md

 - **Or** download the the js script in Github release and use it from **cli** :
 `osascript pull-cryptos-prices.js`

-## Roadmap

-- [ ] Config in a Numbers table instead of always taking the first
-- [ ] Refacto index.js script with more SRP functions

 ## Contribution

 #### To debug :